openscad/openscad/README.md

-If some of your system dependency libraries are missing or old, then you can download and build newer versions into $HOME/openscad_deps by running these commands:
+If some of your system dependency libraries are missing or old, then you can download and build newer versions into $HOME/openscad_deps by following this process.
+First, run the script that sets up the environment variables.

     source ./scripts/setenv-unibuild.sh

+Then run the script to compile all the prerequisite libraries above:

     ./scripts/uni-build-dependencies.sh

 This may take an hour or more, depending on your network and system.
+It is recommended to have at least 1 gigabyte of free disk space.
 As a special timesaver if you are only missing CGAL and OpenCSG, you can do this instead:

-    source ./scripts/setenv-unibuild.sh
     ./scripts/uni-build-dependencies.sh opencsg
     ./scripts/uni-build-dependencies.sh cgal

 Note that huge dependencies like gcc or qt are not included here, only the smaller ones (boost, CGAL, opencsg, etc).
-After the build, again check dependencies
+After the build, again check dependencies.

-    source ./scripts/setenv-unibuild.sh
     ./scripts/check-dependencies.sh

-Then follow the Compilation instructions below.
+After that, follow the Compilation instructions below.

 ### Building for Windows